• Wed. Nov 12th, 2025

 BROADCASTS FROM ALL OVER THE WORLD

-Several coffee shop owners were also the first to install wireless radios, rendering newspaper readings redundant.
-Men would gather instead at coffee shops to listen to news broadcasts from all over the world.
-Coffee shop owners were also the first to introduce gramophones, billiard and table football.
-They would later add new television sets, pinball machines and electronic arcade games.Â
+Several coffee shop owners were also the first to install wireless radios.
+This would eventually render newspaper readings redundant.
+Men would gather instead gather to listen to news broadcasts from all over the world.
+Coffee shop owners were also the first to introduce gramophones, billiards and table football.
+They would later add television sets, pinball machines and electronic arcade video games to their establishments.

 A NEW ROLE IN MODERN SOCIETY

 Traditional Cypriot coffee shops still play a multifaceted role in today’s modern society.
 While these establishments continue to adapt to the complexities of modern life, they have remained steadfast in their attempt to hold on to their traditions.
-Every Cyprus village, town and city has them and although they still exist, newer modern cafes have evolved to cater to a younger clientele.
-With this in mind, it is true to say that the role of the traditional coffee shop in modern society is not as potent as it once was.Â
+Every Cyprus village, town and city has them, and although they still exist, newer modern cafes have evolved to cater to a younger clientele.
+With this in mind, it is true to say that whilst the role of the traditional coffee shop in modern society is not as potent as it once was, these establishments still serve as vital social hubs, especially in villages across Cyprus.

 THE COFFEE SHOP'S ROLE TODAY